1 jsem: parallelism semaphores for GHC

 Each jobclient starts with one available token (its implicit token, which was acquired by the parent which spawned it), and can request more tokens through the Jobserver Protocol by waiting on the semaphore.

 Each time a jobclient wants to spawn a new jobclient subprocess, it must pass on a single token to the child jobclient.
 This token can either be the jobclient’s implicit token, or another token which the jobclient acquired from the semaphore.
-It should also pass on the name of the semaphore, so that the child jobclient may acquire additional tokens from the semaphore.
+It should also pass on the identifier of the semaphore, so that the child jobclient may acquire additional tokens from the semaphore.

 Each jobclient must release exactly as many tokens as it has acquired from the semaphore (this does not include the implicit token).